danielbkim/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+> `.forEach()` manipulates the original array passed in, while `.map()`

 2. Explain the difference between a callback and a higher order function.

+> A `callback` is used by higher order functions as a parameter.

 3. What is closure?

+> A `closure` is when a function within a function accesses a variable outside of its scope before it's returned.

 4. Describe the four rules of the 'this' keyword.

+> 1. Window Binding: if none of the other rules apply `this` defaults to the `window` - unless you're in strict mode, in which case it will return `undefined`.
+> 2.
+> 3.
+> 4.

 5. Why do we need super() in an extended class?

+> In order to inherit the variables and methods of the parent class so that it's accessible within the scope of the child class.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.